 3. Welcome all feelings.

-As hard as it is when your child is crying that there aren’t any more presents, or it’s not fair, or it’s not what they wanted- after opening a bounty of gifts- welcome all feelings.
-You don’t have to agree to be empathetic.
-This is the feeling your child is having- and it is real.
+We don’t have to agree to empathize.
+This is the feeling our child is having and it is real.
 The feeling will pass only when your child feels understood, and they have had a chance to process their feelings.
 After the big feelings subside, you can talk about the upset.

 - Welcome the big feelings or the tears.
 Don’t try to talk them out of it or fix it.